JohnENoonan/touch-eases/README.md

 # Touch Eases
-A tox asset used to creat easing chops that can be sampled.
+A tox asset used to create easing chops that can be sampled.
 This tool is basically just a wrapper of the amazing tools [easings.net](https://github.com/ai/easings.net) and [ofxAnimatable](https://github.com/armadillu/ofxAnimatable).
 It can be used to ease chop driven animations which is especially useful when connected to triggers and timers.

 ## Usage